Halifax Reward multiple account hack -make up to £360 a year

 The Halifax Reward account is a normal current account, letting you do all the normal things you can do with one, such as pay direct debits and use a debit card.
 The app is pretty decent too.

 There are regular bank switching deals for when you first join Halifax with a Reward account, or even get the cash as existing customer.
-At the time of writing you could get £175, though the offers come and go, so check my analysis of the deal to see what the latest offer entails.
+These offers come and go, so check my analysis of the deal to see what the latest offer entails.

 Where it’s different from other Halifax accounts is you can earn a reward each month.
-Though I’m focusing here on the £5 reward, you can choose instead a cinema ticket, two movie rentals or three digital magazine subscriptions each month.
+Though I’m focusing here on the £5 reward, you can choose instead a cinema ticket or three digital magazine subscriptions each month.
 You need to spend or save with the account to trigger the reward – more on this in a moment.

 The account comes with a £3 monthly fee, though this can be avoided by depositing £1,500 into the account each month.
 You don’t have to pay this in one go or keep the money in the account so it should be easy to manage.